hotwax/oms-documentation/integrations/netsuite/created-orders-feed.md

 # Created Orders Feed

+This integration flow is responsible to send the Sales Orders information from OMS to NetSuite.

 To successfully create a sales order in NetSuite, it is a prerequisite to have the customer information pre-existing within NetSuite's database.
-Therefore, it is important to synchronize customer data from OMS to NetSuite before order creation.
+Refer to the Customer Feed for NetSuite" for more details.

-This integration flow is responsible to send the sales orders information from OMS to NetSuite.
-To ensure that the sales orders data is not repeatedly sent to NetSuite, this flow uses the NetSuite Item Line Id to filter out the sales orders which are already sent to NetSuite.
+To ensure that the Sales Orders data are not repeatedly sent to NetSuite, this flow uses the NetSuite Item Line Id to filter out the sales orders which are already sent to NetSuite.
 The NetSuite Item Line Id gets assigned once this file is successfully consumed and sales order created in NetSuite.
-A separate job takes care to export these sales order from NetSuite and record the attr name in Order Item Attribute entity on OMS.
-The Attr Name used for this is 'NetsuiteItemLineId'.
+A separate job takes care to export these sales order from NetSuite and record the attr name in OrderItemAttribute entity in OMS.
+The attr Name used for this is 'NetsuiteItemLineId'.

+So we will fetch sales orders which are in ORDER_CREATED status for which PartyIdentification record exists for NETSUITE_CUSTOMER_ID type, and the for which the OrderItemAttribute NetsuiteItemLineId does not exist.

 ## Technical Implementation